 Owning a dog offers a myriad of amazing benefits such as security, companionship, and relaxation.
 However, it can also come with significant financial responsibilities that, for the inexperienced, may result in a couple of unpleasant surprises.
 A scientific officer for Companion Animals at RSPCA Australia named Dr Bronwyn Orr told Choice that, “There are inherent costs associated with responsible pet ownership, including providing shelter, food, vet care, and enrichment.”
 “These are unavoidable and should be taken into account prior to bringing a new pet into the home,” the doctor added.
+If you need more information about this be sure to check www.boneandyarn.com.

 In addition to this, The Spruce Pets reported that the estimated cost of owning a dog is approximately $1,400 to $4,300 per year.
 Depending on the choices you make, there are ways to save money.
 Contributing factors include your dog’s age and size, your dog’s individual needs, your own lifestyle, and the region in which you live.
 Here are five significant and potentially unexpected costs associated with owning a dog.